Utah EMT Schools for EMT-Basic and EMT-Intermediate Programs

 Those selecting the emergency management emphasis learn the duties of an emergency services manager.
 Course topics include the National Incident Management System (NIMS), disaster preparation techniques and the legislative aspects relating to emergency services.

-Dixie State College of Utah (DSC) is a 4-year, public school located in St. George.
-It awards certificates, associate's degrees and bachelor's degrees in over 40 disciplines.
+Dixie State University, formerly Dixie State College, reached university status in 2013.
+This 4-year, public school awards certificates, associate's degrees and bachelor's degrees in over 40 disciplines.
 Programs are available in health, English, math and science, emergency services, business, communication, computer and information technology, music, nursing and education.

 Certificate in EMT - Basic